jokergoo/circlize_book/book/09-create-plotting-regions.md

-# Create plotting regions for genomic data
+# Create plotting regions for genomic data {#genomic-plotting-region}

 Tracks are created and graphics are added by `circos.genomicTrackPlotRegions()`, or the short version